 Precious Metals IRAs are perfectly legal and growing in popularity.
 The IRS has very basic requirements.
 Bullion in an IRA must simply meet minimum standards with regards to purity.
 In general, investors must choose products that are .999 fine.
 However the IRS rules include a narrow exception for gold American Eagles as they are an official bullion coin produced by the US Mint.

 Additionally, the IRS mandates that assets owned in a self-directed IRA be held by a third party custodian.
-That means choosing a depository to store any gold or silver coins.
+That means choosing a depository to store any gold or silver bullion coins.
 Not to worry.
 Arranging for storage is remarkably simply and often costs less than $100 per year…about the cost of a bank safe deposit box.

 Apart from being safe and steady investments, American Eagle Gold coins are also often marketed as numismatic or collectible coins in one of the following categories:

 Generally speaking, these collectible American Eagles have not worked well as an investment.
 In nearly all cases, buyers would have done better buying bullion strike coins instead.
 The additional premium paid for the collectible version can’t be recovered when the time comes to sell.

 Gold American Eagle coins are a solid investment.
 You can find these numismatic coins for sale on our site.
 They can be purchased a low cost, and easily sold at full value when the time comes.
 They are guaranteed by the US government, as well as Money Metals Exchange, for their weight and purity.
 Eagles come in a variety of sizes so all investors can afford to add one to their holding.
 And they are widely considered to be among the most beautiful coins minted today.
 There really is no better way to buy gold.

 If you're looking to buy Golden Eagle coins, different Golden Eagle sizes, US Gold coins, or other gold and silver coins please call Money Metals Exchange directly at 1-800-800-1865.
 You can also inquire about the current Golden Eagle bullion coins price and product availability and/or place an order.